khanhnguyen15/project-madam-website/index.md

 When we focus on quotes from males and females, we see that almost consistently scores of male quotes lie above the scores of female quotes.
 Whereas there is no such consistent pattern for other genders.
 Let's take a closer look into this consistent difference between male and female quotes.

+## Liberal vs Conservative

-Let's see if this situation continues when we divide news sources into two categories as liberal and conservative.
+Let's see if the difference we have seen in sentiment scores continues when we divide news sources into two categories as liberal and conservative.
 To represent these two categories, we have created 2 lists that contain some of the most popular liberal and conservative news sources according to ThoughtCo and Aelieve Digital Marketing.

  - Liberal news sources: CNN, Huffington Post, The New York Times, Politico, Slate, ABC News, Daily Kos, The Washington Post, Time Magazine, The Atlantic.